devopness/devopness/docs/pipelines/run-pipeline.md

 :::note

-**NOTE**: A network rule and deploy pipeline were chosen as examples, the steps are the same to run pipelines of all operations in all environment's resources
+A network rule and deploy pipeline were chosen as examples, the steps are the same to run pipelines of all operations in all environment's resources

 :::